 We all have a story to tell.
 We have all had a moment of reverance and awe in the natural world.
 We invite you into conversation in a brave space to share your gifts.
 Across denominational & societal divides, we find our common vulnerabilities which unify us.
 We meet monthly for fellowship around a bonfire or next to Lake Superior-we get our hands dirty in the compost.
 We gather because we all need each other, we need to hear and tell our stories, we need hope, smiles, and to watch our children running through the leaves in curious joy.

 We live amongst a glorious cathedral of trees stretched between the Great Lakes.
 Millions of acres of holy ground within a unique bioregion and watershed unlike any other on the planet.
-Our wilderness walks explore new trails mainly in Marquette County but chapters are spreading in the four directions.
+Our wilderness walks explore new trails in Marquette County but branches are spreading in the four directions.
+Check out the Branches page to see if a U.P.
+Wild group is in your area.

 Because caring for creation is a matter of faith.
 Gathering together we bear witness to the holiness around us & place ourselves as God's stewards within a living breathing eco-system.
 We challenge the emptiness of our culture of consumption and experience the fullness of living in right relationship with the Earth and our Creator.